 e-Cigarettes must be taken through security and can only be stored in your carry-on baggage, they are strictly prohibited in checked (hold) baggage.
 This applies to both domestic and international flights.

 As long as you stick to the general rules about what is and is not permitted to take through security, you should not encounter any difficulties.
 The only issue that you may have is when it comes to the e-liquid because you can only carry containers no larger than 100 ml through security.
 You will also have to place any e-liquid inside a clear plastic bag like any other liquids.
 To find out more about liquids restrictions at airports, check out our helpful guide where we list all the rules and regulations!

 Carrying and Using e-Cigarettes on Planes

-EasyJet states that you can take e-cigarettes in your hand luggage or in the hold, but that you cannot use them on the plane.
+EasyJet – You can take e-cigarettes in your hand luggage, but you cannot use them on the plane.

 There are no blanket rules on using e-cigarettes on planes.
 If an airline does not make its policy on e-cigarettes clear, you can contact them to ask in advance.
 However, it is safest to assume that you are not permitted to use e-cigarettes on the plane.

 As far as travelling with e-cigarettes is concerned, there are a number of things to be aware of.
 Despite the fact that these devices are popular in the UK, different countries have very different rules on their importation and use.
 You are advised to always check the rules in advance to avoid any problems.